Skip to main content

 • Insurance plans and benefits.
 Does your insurance feel like a good fit for your needs?
 Would a lower cost plan cover you better?
 See if you can change now or plan to switch at your next open enrollment period.
 Read this post as a guide on coverage choices.

 • Payment plans and financial assistance.
-If your medical bills are more than you can pay at one time, talk to the financial team at the billing office for your provider(s).
+If your medical bills are more than you can pay at one time, talk to the financial team at the billing office for your doctor's office.
 They can often set up a payment plan or explore assistance that may help your situation.
 Learn about financial assistance at PeaceHealth.

-3. Explore other ways to make ends meet.
-Look for organizations or people who are willing and able to provide support with things like:
+Consider organizations or people who may provide support with things like:

 • Help with utilities.
 Staying warm (or cool) and having running water or sewer service are key to staying healthy.